 chili

-Simulation of field- and frequency-sweep cw EPR spectra in the slow-motional regime.
+Simulation of field- and frequency-sweep cw EPR spectra of tumbling spin systems in the slow-motional regime.

 Syntax